DEV Community

 Additional benefits:

 While this method is more technically complicated than dropping in a single property: value; pair, it's FAR more versatile, apart from being better supported across different browsers.
-Both solutions can be animated, but this method gives you more options, and can be pretty smooth if done correctly (see my portfolio for instance).
+Both solutions can be animated, but this method gives you more options, and can be pretty smooth if done correctly.
+It has the added benefit of being a slightly softer performance hit on some devices as well.

 I hope you've found this tutorial useful.
 You can follow me on here, or on YouTube for more CSS and Design tips, tricks, and guides.